 But figures compiled by monitoring organizations and interviews with residents paint an increasingly bloody picture, with the number of casualties in March already surpassing records for a single month.

 Read more: http://wapo.st/2oeh2vC

-Posted by GPD on March 29, 2017, With 378 Reads Filed under Of Interest.
+Posted by GPD on March 29, 2017, With 382 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.